joelouthan/theologic.us/content/posts/prayers/2020-07-30-pm_prayers.md

 ## Acts 20:24 But I do not account my life of any value nor as precious to myself, if only I may finish my course and the ministry that I received from the Lord Jesus, to testify to the gospel of the grace of God.

 <pre><b>
+Isaiah 53:3

+He was despised and rejected by men, a man of suffering who knew what sickness was.
+He was like someone people turned away from;
+he was despised, and we didn’t value him.

+Isaiah 53:3
+He was despised and rejected by men, a man of sorrows, and acquainted with grief;
+and as one from whom men hide their faces he was despised, and we esteemed him not.
 </b></pre>

+My sin had placed imyou there

+But in your great love you saved me.

+Be glorified today.

 ## Prayers for those who are trapped in NAR churches